Call of Duty: Ghosts: Campaign

-Sometime before the events of the game, a conflict in the Middle East devastated the region, destroying several oil regions.
-The resulting global crisis led South America to form the Federation of the Americas, a military dictatorship, which then annexed all its remaining countries, uniting the continent.
+Sometime before the events of the game, a conflict in the Middle East devastated the region, destroying several oil fields that resulted in a global energy crisis.
+Many oil-producing countries in South America formed the Federation of the Americas, a military dictatorship, which then annexed all its remaining countries in the continent before invading Central America, the Caribbean, and Mexico.

-In 2017, U.S. Army Captain Elias Walker (Stephen Lang) tells his teenage sons Logan and David "Hesh" Walker (Brandon Routh) about the legend of the Ghosts, an elite coalition of all U.S. Special Operations Forces units, and how they first appeared.
-Meanwhile, in space, the Federation hijacks the Orbital Defense Initiative (ODIN), an American network of satellites using kinetic bombardment, which the Federation uses to destroy cities in the southwestern United States.
-U.S. Air Force astronauts Baker and Mosley sacrifice themselves to destroy the space station and stop ODIN from launching more payloads, and the Walker family narrowly escapes the destruction of San Diego.
+In 2018, U.S. Army Captain Elias Walker (Stephen Lang) tells his teenage sons Logan and David "Hesh" Walker (Brandon Routh) about the legend of the Ghosts, a coalition of all U.S. Special Operations Forces units, and how they first appeared during the conflict in the Middle East.
+Meanwhile, in space, the Federation hijacks the Orbital Defense Initiative (ODIN), an American network of space weapon satellites using kinetic bombardment, which the Federation uses to destroy cities in the southwestern United States.
+U.S. Air Force astronauts Captain Baker and Mosley sacrifice themselves to destroy the space station and stop ODIN from launching more payloads into the U.S, and the Walker family narrowly escapes the destruction of San Diego.

-Ten years later, the Federation has expanded by invading Central America, the Caribbean, and Mexico.
-The U.S.-Federation war is a bloody stalemate along the destroyed cities, called "No Man's Land", becoming a war of attrition as Federation forces try to break the frontlines, with the U.S. holding its ground near the former United States-Mexico border.
-By 2027, Hesh and Logan are part of a special Army unit under Elias, with Riley, their loyal German Shepherd.
+Ten years later, the war between the United States and the Federation was fought to a bloody stalemate along the destroyed cities and the former United States-Mexico border, called "No Man's Land", turning into a war of attrition as Federation forces tried to break the frontlines, with the U.S. holding its ground.
+In 2028, Hesh and Logan enlisted in a special Army unit under Elias, with Riley, their loyal German Shepherd.
 During a mission into No Man's Land, they see Federation agent Gabriel Rorke (Kevin Gage) interrogating a Ghost operative named Ajax.
 They meet and join fellow Ghost operatives Thomas Merrick (Jeffrey Pierce) and Keegan Russ (Brian Bloom) to rescue Ajax, but he is killed.
 The brothers return to Santa Monica, California, where U.S. forces hold out against a Federation assault and reunite with their father, who reveals himself as the leader of the Ghosts.
-Recruiting his sons into the Ghosts, Elias tells them about Rorke, and how he began hunting the Ghosts.
+Recruiting his sons into the Ghosts, Elias tells them about Rorke and how he began hunting the Ghosts.